 What happens to my registration?
 If you are currently registered with Dr Millner your registration will move to one of the other 4 Partners in the practice.
 You do not need to do anything, and you will probably not even notice any change as you can continue to see the GP of your choice as you do now.

 If you usually see Dr Millner please be aware that as he is reducing the number of days he works there will be less available appointments so you may need to see one of the other GPs.

 Dr Oluwatosin Folorunsho has joined us as our GP Registrar and he will remain with us until the end of August 2020 when he completes his GP training.
 Dr Folorunsho is an experienced doctor who has worked at Dorset County Hospital for a number of years before taking on his GP training.

 Dr Folorunsho, will be working Monday, Tuesday, Thursday and Friday.

 The Surgery employs four Practice Nurses, who will also provide specialist advice and treatment for Diabetes, Asthma, COPD and CHD, as well as a Health Care Assistant and Phlebotomist

 Sara has a wealth of experience within General Practice and Primary Care with a special interest in diabetes management.

 |Nurse Clair Maggs (f)|

-Clair has a wealth of experience from within general practice, and has a special interest in diabetes.
+Clair has a wealth of experience from within general practice, and has a special interest in COPD and Asthma.